RustCrypto/JOSE/jose-b64/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

-Base64 utilities for use in JOSE crates.
+This crate provides base64 utilities for use in other JOSE crates.
+Features
+include:

+- Base64 streaming encoders and decoders
+- `serde` utilities for working nested JSON and base64 with the `serde` or `json` feature flags
+- Safe handling of cyptographic data with the `secret` feature flag

 [Documentation][docs-link]